ChristianPalmiero/DES-Timing-Attack/README.md

 * computes 64 PCCs between X, a random variable representing the real input timing measurements, and Yj, a random variable representing the estimated timing measurements for each of the 64 combinations of the key;
 * gets the maximum PCC and tries to guess 6 bits of the last round key at a time.

 All printed messages are sent to the standard error (`stderr`).
-The only message that is sent to the standard output (`stdout`) is the 48-bits last round key, in hexadecimal form.
+The only message that is sent to the standard output (`stdout`) is the 48-bit last round key, in hexadecimal form.

 ### Results

-My attack succeeds with at least 3261 acquisitions.
+My timing attack succeeds with at least 3261 acquisitions.